shafdanny/Spring-Telegram-Bot/README.md

 # Telegram Bot

+Please refer to the [wiki](https://github.com/shafdanny/Telegram-Bot/wiki) for more detailed information.

 ## About
 This is a framework for Java, designed to help minimise the coding needed for the communication with Telegram server.
 The developer of bot can focus on programming the bot.

 ## Getting started

 For now, the project can only be imported using Maven.

 ## Creating a bot